 - Pre-surgery tension

-As central nervous system depressants, benzos relax muscles and sedate patients.
 There are over 2,000 types of benzodiazepine medications worldwide, but only 15 are currently legal in the United States.
-The FDA classifies benzos as ultra-short acting, short acting or long acting.
+Some common benzodiazepines include:

 How Benzodiazepine Addiction Begins